Finding the best cam for 350 with Vortec heads is not a simple task.

 The Xtreme energy technology property allows greater power capacity and works very well with the enhanced cylindrical design for the LS engine head.

-The K-Kit usually contains different items, but most often include a set of lifters, valve springs, locks, timing set, retainers, decals, the camshaft, and finally the instruction manual.
+The K-Kit usually contains different items, but most often includes a set of lifters, valve springs, locks, timing set, retainers, decals, the camshaft, and finally the instruction manual.

 With many inclusions that come along with the camshaft itself, there is no need for buying additional installation equipment.
 It is a great and capable kit, overall.